 This is a place that has taught me how to think, how to question, how to embrace each moment, and how to love this world.
-I have grown spiritual, intellectually, emotionally and creatively.
+I have grown spiritually, intellectually, emotionally and creatively.

 EMU is the land of opportunity grounded in the idea of living life in the footsteps of Jesus, how he would have lived a life in the 21st century.
 I feel as though I say to myself or a friend ‘Ahh, what a place!’ more days than not while at EMU.
 It never fails to leave me awestruck at its people, with their open-mindedness and constant brewing of ideas.
 I love this place.